SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 it.
 E.g:

 ~~~
-$ scp -r username@crane.unl.edu:~/transfer/my_directory .
+$ scp -r username@crane.unl.edu:~/stash/my_directory .
 ~~~

 > #### Challenges
 >
-> * Create a directory with a file called `hello_world_2` in the `~/transfer` directory and copy it from Crane to your local system.
+> * Create a directory with a file called `hello_world_2` in the `~/stash` directory and copy it from Stash to your local system.
-> * Create a directory called `hello_world_3` on your local system and copy it to the `transfer` directory.
+> * Create a directory called `hello_world_3` on your local system and copy it to the `stash` directory.

-<h2>Transferring files to and from Crane using Globus</h2>
+<h2>Transferring files to and from Stash using Globus</h2>
-An alternate method for accessing your files on Crane is to use Globus.
+An alternate method for accessing Stash is to use Globus.
 Globus allows you to initiate transfers between Globus endpoints and will handle the actual file and directory transfers transparently without needing further input from you.
 When the transfer is complete, Globus will send a notification to you indicating